Strutio/Spotify-Playlist-Generator/README.md

 # Spotify-Playlist-Generator
-A program that is able to generate a playlist with artists that are similar to the one specified.
+A Python program that uses Spotipy to generate a playlist with artists that are similar to the one specified.

+User can specify amount of songs they desire for their playlist.

 Website: https://pytest-un8a.onrender.com/